opencobra/cobrapy/release-notes/next-release.md

 ## New features

-* Adds a new "hybrid" solver that exposes an HIGHS/OSQP combinations for large scale LPs, MILPs, and QPs.
+* Added a new "hybrid" solver that exposes an HIGHS/OSQP combinations for large scale LPs, MILPs, and QPs.

 ## Fixes